tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 ### Back to the Loop Command Implementation

-Ok, after having done the homework, we can finally implement the loop control code.

-This is maybe the most complicated part of this whole compile time brainfuck story.
+Ok, after having done the homework, we can finally implement the loop control code, maybe the most complicated part of this whole compile time brainfuck story.

 The following code consists of two blocks: